-The goal of the Lexington Area MPO's participation process is to provide an open forum so that all stakeholders of Fayette and Jessamine County can help formulate and develop common transportation goals, alternatives and plans for the region.
-When stakeholders, the public and community leaders are involved in developing solutions, there is more buy-in to uphold agreed-upon policies and to support transportation investments.
+The primary goal of the Lexington Area MPO's participation process is to provide an open forum so that all stakeholders in the MPO Area can help formulate and develop common transportation goals, alternatives and plans for the region.
+Additional goals include sharing information, collaboration and facilitating informed-decision making.